bwsw/sj-platform/SJDocs/source/Tutorial.rst

 SJ-Platform Overview
 ----------------------------------

 Stream Juggler Platform (**SJ-Platform**) provides a solution for stream and micro-batched processing of unbounded data streams.
-A **processor** transforms and handles data streams in SJ-Platform.
+A **processor** transforms and processes data streams in SJ-Platform.
 Configurations uploaded to the system determine the mode of data processing in the pipeline.
 The result data are exported to an external storage.

-To configure and monitor the system, SJ-Platform provides a user with a comprehensive RESTful API instrumentation and Web UI.
+To configure and monitor the system, SJ-Platform provides a user with a comprehensive RESTful API and Web UI.

 A simplified structure of SJ-Platform can be presented as at the image below: